Henry Cavendish (politician): Mary Queen of Scots

 In about 1585, Cavendish and his wife were living at Tutbury Castle when the Tudor courtier Amias Paulet made arrangements for Mary Stuart, Queen of Scots to be sent there.
 Cavendish, knowing the formidable cost to his father in laws estate during his tenure as keeper of Mary, Queen of Scots between 1569 and 1585, was reluctant to make way for the royal prisoner and her considerable entourage without reimbursement.
 He asked £100 a year for the use of his home, or as an alternative, that his godmother, Queen Elizabeth I should lend him £2,000 towards the repayment of his debts.
 Paulet reported to the Queen that "This is his final answer....‘and in my simple opinion is not much different from reason’, but added that "It may be, although he doth not say it, that he will be content with the loan of £1,500".

 Henry and Grace had known Queen Mary almost as a member of the family, since 1569, and were among the very few who had long association and interaction with her during her incarceration at their parents homes.
 True friendship had developed with the Scottish Queen, and Henry may have taken a quiet interest in her goals and ambition.
+When a suspicion arose in January 1586 that Queen Mary's letters were received by a local gentlewoman, Amias Paulet noted that Grace Cavendish was her old acquaintance.